overhide/pay2my.app/README.md

 ## Quick Start

-To use these widgets in your Web app follow the steps below.
+To use these widgets in your Web app follow the steps below (or read through the [tutorial](https://github.com/overhide/pay2my.app/blob/master/howto/intro/README.md)).

 Don't just read these steps, follow along copying/looking-at the [demos](#demos).